TheOdinProject/curriculum/ruby/basic_ruby/basic_data_types.md

 13.9.to_i #=> 13
 ~~~

-As shown in the last example above, when Ruby converts a float to an integer, the decimal places are simply cut off.
+As shown in the last example above, when Ruby converts a float to an integer, the decimal places are cut off.
 Ruby doesn't do any rounding in this conversion.

 #### Some useful number methods
 There are many useful methods for numbers built into Ruby.
 For example,